ericbutera/amalgam/.github/pull_request_template.md

 _Before submitting, ensure the following:_

 - [ ] Tests have been written and/or updated.
-- [ ] All tests pass locally.
-- [ ] Linter passes with no errors or warnings.
 - [ ] Changes are documented in the README or other relevant documentation.

 ## How to Test